web-illinois/ilw-content/README.md

 ## Overview

-This component is used to wrap sections of generic HTML content in order to apply a standard set of formatting, including fonts, colors, and sized.
+This component is used to wrap sections of generic HTML content in order to apply a standard set of formatting, including fonts, colors, and sizes.
 It helps to ensure a visual consistency among diverse pieces of content and within different components.

 This component provides styling for the following HTML elements: